Kaesual/sour/README.md

 **Note: This readme is work in progress and still needs some updates!**

+**2025-08-30 Updates made in this repository**

+- The build is now fully dockerized, completely in userspace.
+It can also generate a ready-to-host docker image `janhan/sour` with all assets that is also available here: https://hub.docker.com/r/janhan/sour
+- Fixed an issue that prevented keyboard events from being picked up when running in iframes
+- Made hosting possible under a relative path when combined with a reverse nginx proxy + rewrite rule
+- And some more I probably forgot :D

+The docker build is only tested on linux, with docker, but I tried to make it podman compatible.

 ## Installation

 You can download an archive containing the Sour server and all necessary assets from [the releases page](https://github.com/cfoust/sour/releases).
 For now, only Linux and macOS are supported.